-The pro forma deferred tax asset adjustment is based on an assumed initial public offering price per share of \$28.00 (the midpoint of the price range set forth on the cover of this prospectus) and an incremental tax rate of 35.5%.
-The pro forma adjustment for the amounts payable under the tax receivable agreements represents 85% of the assets subject to the tax receivable agreements.
+The pro forma deferred tax asset adjustment is based on an assumed share price of \$28.00 (the midpoint of the price range set forth on the cover of this prospectus) and an incremental tax rate of 35.5%.
+The pro forma adjustment for the amounts payable under the tax receivable agreements represents 85% of the asset subject to the tax receivable agreements.
 The net deferred tax asset is shown as an increase to paid-in capital within the pro forma statement of financial condition.
 Any payments made under the tax receivable agreements may give rise to additional tax benefits and additional potential payments under the tax receivable agreements.

 The deferred tax asset relating to, and the amount payable under, the tax receivable agreement related to the H&F Corp Merger are \$25.3 million and \$21.5 million, respectively.
-The deferred tax asset relating to, and the amount payable under, the tax receivable agreement related to the exchange of partnership units into Class A common stock are \$31.9 million and \$27.1 million, respectively, assuming an initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and our purchase of approximately 2,562,970 Class A common units.
+The deferred tax asset relating to, and the amount payable under, the tax receivable agreement related to the exchange of partnership units into

+Class A common stock are \$31.9 million and \$27.1 million, respectively, assuming an initial public offering price of \$28.00 per share of our Class A common stock and our purchase of 2,562,970 Class A common units.
 The computation of the deferred tax asset takes into account additional tax benefits and additional potential payments triggered by payments made under the tax receivable agreements.